Chinese Soviet Republic: Dissolution

 The Chinese Soviet Republic continued to exist formally even after the Long March, since the Communists still controlled some areas such as the Hubei-Henan-Shaanxi Soviet.
 Bao'an was, for a time, the capital until the Communist government was moved to the Yan'an Soviet.
 The Chinese Soviet Republic was dissolved on 22 September 1937 when the Chinese Communist Party issued, in the Second United Front, its manifesto on unity with the Kuomintang; the Second Sino-Japanese War was only a few weeks old.
 The Chinese Communist Party remained in de facto control of Yan'an, which was its stronghold for the remainder of the war with Japan.

 Administration

 Map showing the communist-controlled Soviet Zones of China between 1929 and 1935.

 The CSR had a central government as well as local and regional governments.
 It operated institutions including an education system and court system.
 The CSR also issued currency.
-It enacted the Constitutional Guideline of CSR in 1934.
+It enacted the Outline of the Constitution of the CSR in 1934.